Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Count trailing zeroes N!/D _ TrailingBinary&productOfarray.md

 }
 ```

+# find the number of trailing zeros in the product of array

 Given a array size of n, we need to find the total number of trailing zeros in the product of array

 A solution is based on the fact that zeros are formed by a combination of 2 and 5